 - 16.19 Policy SP7 requires development to respond positively to local character and protect and enhance assets of natural value, while Policy DM15 requires development to positively integrate with landscape assets.
-Paragraph 130 of the National Planning Policy Framework [NPPF] requires planning decisions to ensure development is sympathetic to local character, including landscape setting. - 16.20 The submitted landscaping plans include new tree planting and hedgerow planting and, as well as the more strategic areas of POS, smaller incidental grassed areas, some of which are proposed to be finished with wildflower seeding.
-With the exception of the establishment of a more significant tree belt to the site's western boundary, the proposed scheme of planting and soft landscaping appears acceptable, with the necessary changes and final details to be controlled by condition. - 16.21 Plans submitted detail brick boundary walls to the most sensitive public facing boundaries and a mix of estate rail facing and timber bollards to areas of open space both incidental and the more strategic formal public open space areas.
-A majority of hard surfaces are proposed to be finished in block paving (with the exception of the main access road), to limit the use of tarmac, recognising the contribution the form of hard surfacing can make to site identity and improving the quality of the public realm. - 16.22 Exact details on the above aspects of the scheme and in recognition that some details require further consideration (including in areas where there are more significant changes in ground levels) are recommended to be secured by condition. - 16.23 Overall, the proposal is considered to either provide appropriate landscaping in terms of the details submitted or, where required, additional details can be secured by way of condition, to ensure any final detailed scheme suitably address any outstanding comments from the Council's Landscape Advisor, and that the proposed development ultimately successfully integrates with the surrounding landscape and achieves a high quality public realm.
+Paragraph 130 of the National Planning Policy Framework [NPPF] requires planning decisions to ensure development is sympathetic to local character, including landscape setting. - The submitted landscaping plans include new tree planting and hedgerow planting and, as well as the more strategic areas of POS, smaller incidental grassed areas, some of which are proposed to be finished with wildflower seeding.
+The proposed scheme of planting and soft landscaping appears broadly acceptable, while any required changes and final details can be secured by condition, including the provision of a more significant tree belt to the site's western boundary. - Plans submitted detail brick boundary walls to the most sensitive public facing boundaries and a mix of estate rail facing and timber bollards to areas of open space both incidental and the more strategic formal public open space areas.
+A majority of hard surfaces are proposed to be finished in block paving (with the exception of the main access road), to limit the use of tarmac, recognising the contribution the form of hard surfacing can make to site identity and improving the quality of the public realm.

+- 16.22 Exact details on the above aspects of the scheme and in recognition that some details require further consideration (including in areas where there are more significant changes in ground levels) are recommended to be secured by condition. - Overall, the proposal is considered to either provide appropriate landscaping in terms of the details submitted or, where required, additional details can be secured by way of condition, to ensure any final detailed scheme suitably address any outstanding comments from the Council's Landscape Advisor, and that the proposed development ultimately successfully integrates with the surrounding landscape and achieves a high quality public realm.